 Decomposition

-Decomposition represents an essential aspect of the ecosystem, enabling organic materials to break down into simpler substances, contributing nutrients to the soil and supporting new plant growth.
+The natural breakdown process is an essential aspect of the ecosystem, enabling organic materials to break down into simpler substances, providing nutrients to the soil and fostering new plant growth.
 However, when trees decompose, they can become weak and brittle, posing a risk to property and individuals.
-Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include removing the tree, installing cables or braces, or other measures to mitigate any potential hazards like pruning or trimming.
-Acting quickly when dealing with decomposing trees to avoid any potential safety hazards or damage to your property.
+Our company employs certified arborists who can assess the state of the tree and determine the best course of action, which may include tree removal, cabling or bracing, or other measures to mitigate any potential hazards such as pruning.
+Acting quickly when dealing with decomposing trees to avoid any potential safety hazards or property damage.

 Longevity of the Time Tree Roots Continue to Live